 Choosing your equipment to launch your podcast

-First of all, know that there are two types of podcasters ✌️: those who bet everything on the quality of their podcasts through professional level equipment, and those who choose to focus on their audio content first and record their first episodes with less sophisticated equipment.
+First of all, know that there are two types of podcasters ✌️: those who bet everything on the quality of their podcasts through professional level equipment, and those who choose to focus on their audio content first and record their first episodes with less sophisticated equipment and podcast tools.
 I don’t think there are any good or bad approaches.
 It’s up to you based on your preference, budget and aspirations.
 Just know that either way, you can produce a quality podcast. 🎙️

 And above all, whatever your equipment, set yourself up in a furnished, soundproof room so the sound doesn’t bounce off the walls. 🔊 You know, that little annoying echo.
 If you’re lucky enough to record your episodes in a real recording studio, you won’t have any problem with echos, but if you record your show at home or in a random room, be aware of any echos you might end up capturing. ⚠️